gravitational/workshop/logging.md

 planet$ less /var/log/messages
 ```

+Keep in mind that since the collector runs on a single node at a time and writes to the local `/var/log/messages`, the logs may become scattered across multiple nodes if the pod gets rescheduled to another node.

-The collector Docker image and its configuration can be found here.
+The collector Docker image and its configuration can be found [here](https://github.com/gravitational/logging-app/tree/version/5.5.x/images/collector).

 ### wstail

 In addition to running rsyslog daemon, the log collector container also runs a program called “wstail”.
 It adds the following functionality:

 * Serves an HTTP API that allows to query all collected logs.
 The API is exposed via the same Kubernetes service and is used by Gravity Control Panel to provide search functionality.
-* Is responsible for creating/deleting log forwarder configurations when they are created by users.
+* Is responsible for creating/deleting log forwarder configurations when they are created/deleted by users.

 ## Custom Log Forwarders